CamelClarkson/ACSC/README.md

 print(fib(n))
 ```
+- Save the script as `fib.py`
+- To run the script enter `python3 fib.py`
 - Currently, you have to manually edit the script to change values for `n`
 - What if you could pass command line arguments?
 - Use `argpase` see the example code below